VincentRan/burnwithcare.github.io/README.md

 ## We burn, but we burn with care.

 Welcome to BurnWithCare project.
-This project is

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+This project is designed for a safe, organized and eco-friendly surrounding for commemorating the dead in Chinese culture.

 ### Markdown